-Same requirement did not apply to newspapers, Court said
+Response requirement did not apply to newspapers, Court said

 A few years later, however, the Court ruled, in Miami Herald Publishing Co. v.
 Tornillo (1974), that it was unconstitutional to compel a publisher to print a reply to a personal attack or political editorial.